-The "Local Agreement" is a signed agreement between Rusk County, the Town of Grant, the City of Ladysmith, and Kennecott Explorations, Ltd. It was signed August 1, 1988, and is reproduced as Appendix B in the April 1989 Mining Permit Application to the Department of Natural Resources.

-Excerpts from the local agreement also were published in the Ladysmith newspaper.
-The local agreement establishes the physical limits of mining, how mining would be conducted, and numerous other activities associated with the proposed project.
-Many of the local agreement provisions are related to potential socioeconomic impacts; for example, hours of mine operation, employee hiring, compensation for loss of property value, the closing plan, and payments to local units of government.
+The Local Agreement is a signed agreement between Rusk County, the Town of Grant, the City of Ladysmith, and Kennecott Explorations, Ltd. It was signed August 1, 1988, and is reproduced as Appendix B in the December 1989 Mining Permit Application to the Department of Natural Resources.
+The Local Agreement establishes the physical limits of mining, how mining would be conducted, and numerous other activities associated with the proposed project.
+Many of the Local Agreement provisions are related to potential socioeconomic impacts; for example, hours of mine operation, employee hiring, compensation for loss of property value, the closing plan, and payments to local units of government.
 The provisions which have direct impacts upon the socioeconomic environment will be referred to further in this analysis.